rmera/whygoinscience/README.md

 * On the library topic, there are quite some useful libraries.
 The aformentioned Gonum, for instance, is excellent.

 * Go is statically typed.
-Though most often you don't need to explicitly deal with types, this can be an annoyance for small projects, but it is -in my opinion- indispensable for large ones.
+Though you don't need to explicitly deal with types that much, this can be an annoyance for small projects.
+However, I think it is indispensable for large ones.

 * While not as fast as C, Go lets you use all your CPU cores with relative ease.
 Whoever you are, I don’t wish on you having to do that in C (I kid, but it _is_ a lot harder).
 Data races are possible in Go, but its not too hard to avoid them, especially with the included detector.
 Thus, unless you are willing to put a fair bit of extra effort to parallelize C code, Go code is often faster.